matthew-brett/asterisk-blog/content/python-matlab.md

 language is unusually bad for beginners", "This language has an annoying syntax" and "Writing code in this language is a lot of work".

+Computer science departments often choose the language for the lessons it can teach about how programming languages work, rather than their general use for doing real work.
+The fact that institutions like Berkeley and MIT are switching to Python from other languages suggests that Python has enough range to cover both domains (see below).

 # Number of users

 * [Popularity of Programming Languages](http://pypl.github.io/PYPL.html): "The